Skip to main content

 Wherever possible, we will give out the information we hold in the donor’s own handwriting.
 The quality and quantity of the information can vary a lot and could be very disappointing.

-Your donor(s), at the time they donated, might not have realised that you would be told or find out you’re donor-conceived, or may not have realised the importance to some donor-conceived people of having good quality information about their donor.
+Your donor(s), at the time they donated, might not have realised that you would be told or find out you are donor-conceived, or may not have realised the importance to some donor-conceived people of having good quality information about their donor.
 Some donors have not provided any biographical information.

 Have you got any expectations about how many donor-conceived genetic siblings you may have?

 Up to 10 different sets of parents can use the same donor and each can use the same donor for more than one child.
-So it’s possible you may have more than 20 donor-conceived genetic siblings; but it’s also possible that you have none.
+So, it’s possible you may have more than 20 donor-conceived genetic siblings; but it’s also possible that you don’t have any.

 Remember that the donor may also have had children of their own at the time they donated or may have subsequently had children.